washedgram/ebay-view-bot/README.md

 ## What do i need to run this?
 Python, Requests

-- [Install Python 3.x.x](https://www.python.org/downloads/).
-If you have it installed correctly, typing 'python3' in your Terminal will open an interactive console where you can execute Python code.
+- [Install Python 2.x.x](https://www.python.org/downloads/).
+If you have it installed correctly, typing 'python' in your Terminal will open an interactive console where you can execute Python code.
 - Install Requests: `pip install requests` - need to install python first

 ## Execution